How to Prepare for an ELL Job Interview

 Classroom Management

-• If students are having difficulty learning a skill or concept, what do you do?
+• If students are having difficulty learning a skill or concept, what would you do?

-• How would you work with students who are not demonstrating expected levels of growth or those with disabilities?
+• How would you work with students who are not demonstrating expected levels of growth?

 • What will you do to maintain classroom management?